 Luckily, spray foam insulation is an easy solution.

 We recommend Loctite TITE Foam to remedy condensation and air leaks.
-This spray foam helps prevent leakage from both inside and outdoor air and is the most popular spray foam product on Amazon.
+This spray foam helps prevent leakage from both inside and outdoor air.

 3. Electrical Outlet Gasket